elninotech/uppload/content/help/services/import-from-web-service/flickr.md

 1. Find the Flickr URL of your photo and copy it
 2. Click on the "Flickr" button in the widget
 3. Paste the Flickr URL in the textbox
-4. Click on the "Import from Flickr" buttom
+4. Click on the "Import from Flickr" button

 ## How do I find the Flickr URL of an image?